OSEA Collective Bargaining Agreement

 Substitutes and temporary employees

-- If a temporary employee is hired back the next school year cycle, without a break in employment, into the same job title he/she will be considered a regular employee, with seniority retroactive to the original temporary hire date.
+- If a temporary employee is hired back the next school year cycle, without a break in employment, into the same job title they will be considered a regular employee, with seniority retroactive to the original temporary hire date.

-- A PERS retired employee who is rehired shall be either a substitute under #1 above or shall be a temporary employee in the bargaining unit, hired for periods of no more than one year.
+- A PERS retired employee who is rehired shall be either a substitute under #1 above or shall be a temporary employee in the bargaining unit, hired for periods of no more than one (1) year.

 - Temporary employees become bargaining unit members effective the first day of their employment as a temporary.
 They are covered by all provisions of this contract except Article 15, Layoff and Recall and Article 20, Tuition Reimbursement.